Pressio/pressio/docs/source/components/ode_steppers_explicit.rst

 Use the stepper
 ---------------

-Now that we discussed what a stepper is and what methods it exposes, we have everything we need to discuss how to use it to advance in time.
-For example, you can either implement your step loop which sequentially calls the stepper.
-However, the key thing to notice here is that a stepper satisfies the "steppable" concept discussed `here <ode_concepts_various/steppable.html>`_\ , so one can use the "advancers" functions to step forward.
+You could for example implement your own stepping loop which sequentially calls the stepper, but if you recognize that a stepper satisfies the "steppable" concept discussed `here <ode_concepts_various/steppable.html>`_\ , it is easier to just use the "advance_*" functions to step forward.

 Let's first look at an example for a system without mass matrix: